ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Accounting for changes in the skill premium}

-Changes in the skill premium over recent decades can be explained well in terms of the four-factor production function with factor-augmenting technology.
-Figures \ref{fig: Wh/Wu_4_oecd} and \ref{fig: Wh/Ri_oecd} show that the actual values of the relative input prices ($w_{h}/w_{u}$ and $w_{h}/r_{i}$) almost overlap the predicted values from equations \eqref{eq: Wh/Wu} and \eqref{eq: Wh/Ri} in all countries.
-The orders of the country-specific trend polynomials in equation \eqref{eq: lambda=000026mu} are chosen to fit the data.
-The results presented here are obtained when including in $\lambda$ cubic trends for Finland; quadratic trends for Australia, Austria, Denmark, Italy, the Netherlands, Portugal, and the United States; linear trends for Japan and the United Kingdom; and no trend for the Czech Republic, Germany, Slovenia, and Sweden and in $\mu$ cubic trends for the United Kingdom; quadratic trends for Italy; linear trends for Finland and the United States; and no trend for Australia, Austria, the Czech Republic, Denmark, Germany, Japan, the Netherlands, Portugal, Slovenia, and Sweden.
-All the coefficients on these trend terms are statistically significant at the 5 percent level.
-The trend terms are excluded if they are insignificant.
+Changes in the skill premium over a few decades can be explained well by the production function with capital\textendash skill complementarity and factor-augmenting technology for all countries and sectors.
+Figures \ref{fig: Wh/Wu_4_oecd_goods} and \ref{fig: Wh/Wu_4_oecd_service} show that the actual values of the skill premium ($w_{h}/w_{u}$) almost overlap the predicted values from equation \eqref{eq: Wh/Wu} in the goods and service sectors of all countries.
+Figures \ref{fig: Wh/Ri_oecd_goods} and \ref{fig: Wh/Ri_oecd_service} show that the actual values of the ratio of skilled wages to the rental price of ICT capital ($w_{h}/r_{i}$) almost overlap the predicted values from equation \eqref{eq: Wh/Ri} in the goods and service sectors of all countries.
+The orders of the trend polynomials in equation \eqref{eq: lambda=000026mu} are chosen to fit the data for each country and sector.\footnote{The results presented here are obtained when we include in $\lambda$ cubic trends for the goods (service) sector of Australia, Austria, and Finland (Australia, Austria, Finland, and the United States); quadratic trends for the goods (service) sector of Italy, Japan, the Netherlands, Portugal, and the United States (Denmark, Italy, and the Netherlands); linear trends for the goods (service) sector of Denmark, Germany, and the United Kingdom (Japan and Sweden); and no trend for the goods (service) sector of the Czech Republic, Slovenia, and Sweden (the Czech Republic, Germany, Portugal, Slovenia, and the United Kingdom).
+We also include in $\mu$ cubic trends for the goods (service) sector of Japan and the United Kingdom (the United Kingdom); quadratic trends for the goods (service) sector of the Netherlands (Italy); linear trends for the goods (service) sector of Austria, Denmark, Finland, Slovenia, and the United States (Finland and the United States); and no trend for the goods (service) sector of Australia, the Czech Republic, Germany, Italy, Portugal, and Sweden (Australia, Austria, the Czech Republic, Denmark, Germany, Japan, the Netherlands, Portugal, Slovenia, and Sweden).}